DAILY DISCIPLINE #47

 "By faith Abraham, when he was called....."
 Hebrews 11:8

 In the months before us, we will see how God took "lumps of clay" and made some very fine pots.
-If you are "ordinary and normal" you too are a candidate for God's finishing school.
-It is my hope that from the life examples God has given us that we will be able to see more clearly our own lives and to understand some of what God might be doing with us.
+If you are "ordinary and average" you too are a candidate for God's finishing school.
+It's my hope that from the life examples God has given us we'll be able to see more clearly our own lives and to understand some of what God might be doing with us.
 "For I am confident of this very thing, that He who began a good work in you will perfect it until the day of Christ Jesus."
 (Philippians 1:6).

 We begin now with the story of a man who lived 2,000 years before Christ was born.......